 Representing the future of music

-Music awards are judged by a panel of music industry figures (to be announced), and we have some serious money-can't-buy prizes for winners.
+The awards are judged by a panel of music industry figures and we have some serious money-can't-buy prizes for winners.

 All shortlisted nominees will be invited to the event where the winners will be announced live, on Wednesday 19 October 2022 at Troxy, London.